-The mask command uses the default codec unless a custom codec is defined in broker.xml and the --password-codec option is true.
+By default, the mask command uses the legacy two-way algorithm of the default codec unless a custom codec is defined in broker.xml and the --password-codec option is true.
+The legacy two-way algorithm is now deprecated and exists only to maintain backward-compatibility, use a custom codec instead.
 Here's a simple example:

-'''

 ./artemis mask <plaintextPassword>

-'''